 Integrated PhD Entrance Exam

-This course is offered by many universities in India.
-Applicants who opt for Integrated PhD don’t need to take the entrance exam twice and it is less time consuming as compared to the Regular PhD Course.
+This course is offered by many universities in India without taking the entrance exam.
+It is less time consuming as compared to the Regular PhD Course.

 Have a look at the various universities of India which provide the degree of Integrated PhD.